 The flats in our archipelago aren’t quite as extensive as the sounds and shallows of the Andros Islands in the Bahamas, yet the waterways and wetlands on our untouched Caicos Banks offer just as spectacular conditions.

 Most bonefish tend to be in the 4-8 pound range, with the larger examples being around 10-11.
-It’s common to encounter schools of them, both in crystal clear water and in muds.
+It’s quite common to encounter schools of them, both in crystal clear water and in muds.

 One thing to keep in mind about bonefishing and flat fishing in the Caribbean is the wind.
 The breeze is typically blowing in the 15-22mph range (13-19kt).
 It’s best to keep this in mind when practicing your cast!